rajat-jain-1012/burger/README.md

+How to use the downloaded files

+1) Run "npm install" in the extracted folder
+2) Run "npm start" to view the project

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>